salamanzerr/dndCharacterCreator/README.md

 Other ideas:
 - Image generation API
 - Allow accounts to be made to save character info?
-I don't know how that would even work though
+Maybe using Firebase

 Project created for CSC-3212: Web Technologies